LEAD Scholarship application information

 - Complete the application form online

-- Attach/upload your personal statement/essay to your application which addresses all of the following:
+- Attach/upload your personal statement/essay (of no more than two pages) to your application which addresses all of the following:

 - Family background and circumstances